mfthomps/Labtainers/docs/questions.md

 enhance start.py to list available labs.  add one-liner to each lab, as file or line in lab directory, and display that.

 validate count_greater fields (and double-check boolean validation)

+strategy for one Dockerfile shared between studnets & instructors

+Change automated test environment to eliminate need to rebuild containers, build and use a single grader?

+Tools for visualizing the network topology, automaticly based on start.conf file?

+Tools/api for student to change network topology?